puppetlabs/puppet-docs/source/guides/scope_and_puppet.markdown

 ### Qualify Your Variables!

 Whenever you need to refer to a variable in another class, give the variable an explicit namespace: instead of simply referring to `$packagelist`, use `$git::core::packagelist`.
 This is a win in readability --- any casual observer can tell exactly where the variable is being set, without having to model your code in their head --- and it saves you from accidentally getting the value of some completely unrelated `$packagelist` variable.

+If you're referring explicitly to a top-scope variable, use the empty namespace (e.g. `$::packagelist`) for extra clarity.

 ### Declare Resource Defaults Per-File!